zzvara/form-builder/README.md

 ### UI/UX expert

 The **UI/UX Expert** is responsible for designing user interfaces and user experiences that align with modern design principles and user expectations.
-This role ensures products are not only functional but also aesthetically pleasing and intuitive.
+This role ensures products are functional, aesthetically pleasing, and intuitive.

 ## Role responsibilities

 ### Engineer
 - Develop high-quality, maintainable, and efficient code.
-- Collaborate with designer and other engineers.
+- Collaborate with designers and other engineers.
 - Participate in code reviews and contribute to best practices.
 - Debug and resolve technical issues.
 - Write unit tests.